abbeyjfitzgerald/beer-on-the-wall/README.md

-# beer-on-the-wall
-99 Bottles of Beer - Funny looping exercise
+99 Bottles of Beer - Funny looping exercise with PHP